learn-co-students/pfwtfp-rob-the-museum-dan-reeve-s-module-1-gap/README.md

 - Which gallery has the most paintings?
 - Which gallery has the fewest?
 - Which artist has the most paintings in the museum?
-- What is the total value of all of the Van Gogh paintings in the museum?
+- What is the total value of all the paintings of any given artist in the museum?

 ## Instructions